-Upcoming AAS JWST Science Session The Winter 2014 AAS meeting at National Harbor, MD, will feature a JWST Science Session on Wednesday, January 8th starting at 10 AM.
-The speaker list is Marla Geha (Yale U.) on galaxy evolution; John Johnson (Harvard U.) on exoplanets; Alicia Soderberg (Harvard U.) on supernovae; Matthew Tiscareno (Cornell U.) on solar system science; and Mark Wyatt (Cambridge U.) on planet formation.
+2014 AAS JWST Science Session The Winter 2014 AAS meeting at National Harbor, MD, featured a JWST Science Session on Wednesday, January 8th.
+The speaker list included Marla Geha (Yale U.) on galaxy evolution; John Johnson (Harvard U.) on exoplanets; Alicia Soderberg (Harvard U.) on supernovae; Matthew Tiscareno (Cornell U.) on solar system science; and Mark Wyatt (Cambridge U.) on planet formation.

-Upcoming AAS JWST/HST Town Hall A joint JWST/HST Town Hall is planned for the Winter 2014 AAS meeting at National Harbor, MD, on Wednesday, January 8th at 12:45.
-Scheduled speakers include Nobel Laureate Adam Riess of the Johns Hopkins University and Eric Smith, acting director of JWST program at NASA Headquarters.
+2014 AAS JWST/HST Town Hall A joint JWST/HST Town Hall was planned for the Winter 2014 AAS meeting at National Harbor, MD, on Wednesday, January 8th.
+Scheduled speakers included Nobel Laureate Adam Riess of the Johns Hopkins University and Eric Smith, acting director of JWST program at NASA Headquarters.
+See the webcast here.

 NIRSpec arrives at Goddard The Near-Infrared Spectrograph (NIRSpec), the last of Webb’s science instruments to arrive at NASA/Goddard Space Flight Center was shipped from Germany in September 2013 and arrived at GSFC on September 20, 2013.
 NIRSpec will join the other instruments at GSFC for integration into the science instrument module and subsequent testing in 2014.